dkrasne/visualizing_intertextuality/src/index.md

 })}
 </div>
 <div>
-	<p>Eventually the text of the selected passage may go here, but it's more likely that I'll put a network visualization here.</p>
+	<p>Eventually there will be a network visualization in this space.</p>
 </div>
 </div>`